mattmakai/fullstackpython.com/source/content/pages/08-web-frameworks/0802-django.markdown

   all available free of charge.

-### What do you need to learn next to build your app?
+### What do you need to learn next for your Django app?